 There is no blame, there is only learning.

 I refuse to let ignorance keep me down any longer.

-I will take care of myself, my body, and yes — my mind.
+As I grow, I will take care of myself, my body, and yes — my mind.
 I will teach it to relax, so it can do what it already knows how to do:

 I am safe, and getting safer.

 It’s wonderful to be aware of gentle movements, but it’s important not to push too hard to be mindful.
 Nothing magical will happen through forcing mindfulness to happen.
-Mindfulness is, in fact, a miracle — but it’s not one we experience tangibly and it’s not a goal to attain.
-Letting go is the faster path to mindfulness.

 This means it’s okay to let your mind wander and even zone out.
 The brain needs “no expectations.”